35 Airspeed Definitions & Measurement

 Summary

-The critical point to remember from the preceding is that TAS is not a directly measurable quantity and requires measurement of EAS followed by a calculation using the value of \sigma to obtain TAS.
-Nevertheless, measuring the EAS on the ASI is very convenient from a piloting perspective because the actual dynamic pressure (to which the aircraft responds aerodynamically) is related to EAS.
+The critical point to remember from the preceding is that TAS is not a directly measurable quantity and requires the measurement of EAS followed by a calculation using the value of \sigma to obtain the TAS.
+Nevertheless, measuring the EAS on the ASI is very convenient from a piloting perspective because the actual dynamic pressure (to which the aircraft responds aerodynamically) is directionally proportional to the square of EAS at a given altitude and temperature.
 However, it does not solve the problem that engineers generally require TAS, for which a calculation is always needed.
 Notice that the EAS and TAS will only be equal if the aircraft is flying at MSL and that the EAS measurement is entirely error-free, which is an issue that must now be considered in more detail.

 Why is Airspeed Measured in knots?